intuiface/KinectIA/README.md

 # How to compile this project?

+**PREREQUISITES**: you must have Visual Studio 2013 and .NET 4.5.1 installed.

 The code for Kinect Interface Assets is C#.

-**Prerequisites**: you must have Visual Studio 2013 and .NET 4.5.1 installed.

 To compile this project, follow these steps:
 * Open **IntuiLab.Kinect.sln** in Visual Studio 2013